onqlavelabs/onqlave.docs/docs/guides/web-app-guide/authentication.md

 ---

 <!-- Change the link below to open in new tab with target_blank -->
-Make sure that you <mark>[registered for the alpha release](https://www.onqlave.com/contact)</mark>, received our email and followed the instructions specified within the email.
+Make sure that you **[registered for the alpha release](https://www.onqlave.com/contact)**, received our email and followed the instructions specified within the email.

 ## **Let's get going**